Onnichan/pokeapi-react/README.md

 or
 ### `yarn install`

-and ready you can run it and view the application.
+and ready you can run it with the below command and view the application.

+### `npm start`

 ## Contact
 Linkedin: https://www.linkedin.com/in/walter-daniel-huaynapata-aguilar-391041197/